riceissa/issarice.com/wiki/wei-dai.md

 Overall I'm still pretty confused about this.

+"Yes, you're a freak and nobody but you and a few other freaks can ever get any useful thinking done" (Eliezer to Wei; [source](http://lesswrong.com/lw/5pf/what_were_losing/46xw "May 17, 2011.
+LessWrong."))

 # External links

 - [List of discussions between Paul Christiano and Wei Dai](https://causeprioritization.org/List_of_discussions_between_Paul_Christiano_and_Wei_Dai)